|Search This Site >>

 All applicants must include a copy of applicant organization's IRS tax-exempt letter

-If applying through a fiscal agent,
+If applying through a Fiscal Agent/Receiver,

 Statewide Arts Participation Initiative Grants Program